ros-workshop/course/ros-installation.md

 <details><summary>Installation:</summary>

-Steps:
+Steps for installing Virtual Box 6.1.32 (as of Jan 2022):
-1. Download and install the VirtualBox 6.1.2 for your relevant platform from https://www.virtualbox.org/wiki/Downloads
+1. Download and install VirtualBox for your relevant platform from https://www.virtualbox.org/wiki/Downloads
-2. Install the extension to enable USB and other functionalities from https://download.virtualbox.org/virtualbox/6.1.2/Oracle_VM_VirtualBox_Extension_Pack-6.1.2.vbox-extpack
+2. Install the extension to enable USB and other functionalities from https://download.virtualbox.org/virtualbox/6.1.32/Oracle_VM_VirtualBox_Extension_Pack-6.1.32.vbox-extpack
-3. In step 2, it will open up VirtualBox and ask permission to continue the installation.
-And continue to do so.
+3. In Step 2, it will open up VirtualBox and ask permission to continue the installation.
+Continue to do so.
 4. In VirtualBox, create a new VM for Ubuntu.
 5. Choose the guest OS architecture: (64-bit, Ubuntu)
 6. Select the amount of RAM (typically 50% of physical RAM)